chrishobcroft/TestingTheMerge/geku.md

 This will start to sync the Kiln Execution Layer chainstate, by peering with other nodes on the network.

 > Note: the process of syncing will pause at the point when the Kiln merge occurred.
-It will begin again when the Consensus Layer client (see below) also syncs to this point.
+It will begin again when the Consensus Layer client (see above) also syncs to this point.
 When this happened, it will continue syncing.

 # Deposit